-The Small Grain Institute focuses on the improvement and cultivation of small grain crops such as wheat, barley, oats, triticale and rye.
+The Small Grain Division focuses on the improvement and cultivation of small grain crops such as wheat, barley, oats, triticale and rye.
 Its research work covers plant breeding, the evaluation of cultivars, grain quality, plant physiology, tillage, weed science, plant pathology, entomology and yield potential.

-The ARC-VOPI situated at Roodeplaat, north-east of Pretoria, is mandated to do innovative, need-driven and environmentally friendly research, technology development and technology transfer on commercial vegetables, Afican leafy vegetables, medicinal plants and ornamental plants.
+The ARC-VOP situated at Roodeplaat, north-east of Pretoria, is mandated to do innovative, need-driven and environmentally friendly research, technology development and technology transfer on commercial vegetables, Afican leafy vegetables, medicinal plants and ornamental plants.
 Research involves a variety of disciplines, including crop science, crop protection, breeding, genetics, biotechnology and agronomy.
 The aim is to enhance food and nutrition security, crop productivity, competitiveness, sustainability as well as wealth and job creation.
 Mandate crops include:

 vegetables, such as potatoes, sweet potatoes, onions, tomatoes, chillies, peppers, garlic and leafy vegetables such as lettuce,